Posted on 18th June 2020

 Summary of Position

-- Ensure the maintenance of their department, premises, and equipment.
+- Ensure the maintenance of their department, premises and equipment.

-- Flexibility and teamwork skills.
+- Strong organization and time management skills.

-- Willingness to work in a plant producing radioactive materials and requiring all employees to participate in safety programs designed to minimize potential and/or actual exposure levels.
+- Willingness to work in plant producing radioactive materials and requiring all employees to participate in safety programs designed to minimize potential and/or actual exposure levels.

 - Must be willing to wear a variety of personal protective equipment.

-- Willingness to work in a team-based environment.
+- Willingness to work in a team based environment.

 - Close attention to detail required.